mabhay3420/mabhay3420.github.io/aboutme.md

 - <a href="../190017_AbhayMishra_resume.pdf" target="_blank">RESUME</a>

 ### My Personal Interests include:
-- Books : Fiction/Non-Fiction , More inclined towards Philosophical themes.
+- Books : Non-Fiction > Fiction.
-- Astrophysics and Nuclear Physics : Both amazes me : One of my lifelong Adventure
+- Astrophysics and Nuclear Physics : The Big and The small
-- Mathematics : I must confess i am not very good at it but the beauty i have seen few times keeps me motivated to continue exploring the field : Language of God
+- Mathematics : <- Fill 3 pages ->
-- Music : I will go with "It's Obvious...Everyone loves music".
+- Music : I am no exception
-- Table Tenis : I play whenever i get a chance.
+- Table Tenis : Suits to my physique.

 I have realized over time that I am interested in almost every branch of Science i came across.
-The reason is I like to know things and how they works.
-Its fells pretty amazing when you can explain what you just saw happening around you.
 This is what motivates me to study science in general :
 > "Learn How World Operates.
 For that Use the knowledge Already gained by Humankind, And Work towards expanding it."

 #### TL;DR : Interested in A lot of things, Expert in a few